-- ➤ In mid-November 2022, Micon International Limited), Tierra Group International Ltd. and Promet 101 Consulting Pty Ltd. delivered the results of a feasibility study covering the oxide portion of the Candelones mineralization and a NI 43-101 technical report was filed on December 23, 2022. - ➤ All groundwork on the Neita Sur area is suspended starting January 1 2023 pending the granting of the Exploitation Concession that is currently under application.
-While the application is being processed, the Environmental Permit that allows ground-based activities like road construction and drill pad construction is suspended until the application process is complete. - ➤ The granting of the Nieta Norte Exploration Concession in April 2023 allowed the Company to resume exploration activities within this area.
+- ➤ In mid-November 2022, Micon International Limited, Tierra Group International Ltd. and Promet 101 Consulting Pty Ltd. delivered the results of a feasibility study covering the oxide portion of the Candelones mineralization and an NI 43-101 technical report was filed on December 23, 2022. - All groundwork on the Neita Sur is suspended starting January 1 2023 pending the granting of the Exploitation Concession that is currently under application.
+While the application is being processed, the Environmental Permit that allows ground-based activities like road construction and drill pad construction is suspended until the application process is complete.

+- ➤ The granting of the Neita Norte Exploration Concession in April 2023 allowed the Corporation to resume exploration activities within this area.
 The Environmental Permit for this area has been reactivated.
-In Q1 2024, Unigold finalized an agreement that sets the framework to allow Barrick Gold Corporation to earn-in to the Neita Norte Concession over the next 8 years. - Unigold will grant Barrick the exclusive option to acquire a 60% undivided interest in the Neita Norte Exploration Concession by:
+In Q1/2024, Unigold finalized an agreement that sets the framework to allow Barrick to earn into the Neita Norte over the next 8 years. - ➤ In 2023 the Corporation started a directed and intensive community consultation process which targeted community leaders, influencers, religious leaders, current and past politicians and environmental groups.
+The objective of this process was to provide truthful and accurate information regarding the Candelones Project in an attempt to lead the discussion around the permitting process.
+These activities continued throughout 2024 and set the foundation for the formal ESIA consultation process.